Lichfield Cathedral: Overview

-Lichfield suffered severe damage during the English Civil War in which all of the stained glass was destroyed.
+Lichfield suffered severe damage during the English Civil War, in which all of the stained glass was destroyed.
 In spite of this the windows of the Lady Chapel contain some of the finest medieval Flemish painted glass in existence.
-Dating from the 1530s it came from the Abbey of Herkenrode in Belgium, in 1801, having been purchased by Brooke Boothby when that abbey was dissolved during the Napoleonic Wars.
-It was sold on to the cathedral for the same price.
-There are also some fine windows by Betton and Evans (1819), and many fine late 19th century windows, particularly those by Charles Eamer Kempe.
+Dating from the 1530s, it came from Herkenrode Abbey near Liège, Belgium, in 1803.
+It had been purchased by Sir Brooke Boothby, 6th Baronet after the abbey was dissolved by Revolutionary France in 1795.
+The Herkenrode glass was rededicated in 2015 after a five-year renovation.
+There are also some fine windows by Betton and Evans (1819), and many fine late 19th-century windows, particularly those by Charles Eamer Kempe.

-The Lichfield Gospels, also known as the Book of Chad, are the gospels of Matthew and Mark, and the early part of Luke, written mainly in Latin with some text in early Welsh and dating from around 730.
-There were originally two volumes but one went missing around the time of the English Civil War.
-It is closely related in style to the Lindisfarne Gospels.
-The manuscript is on display in the Chapter House from Easter to Christmas.
+The Lichfield Gospels, also known as the St Chad's Gospels, dated 720–740, are the gospels of Matthew and Mark, and the early part of Luke, written in Latin with some marginalia in Old Welsh.
+It has similarities to the Lindisfarne Gospels.
+The manuscript is on display in the Chapter House.

 The Cathedral Close is one of the most complete in the country and includes a medieval courtyard which once housed the men of the choir.
 The three spires are often referred to as the "Ladies of the Vale".